sjhloco/create_vmware_vs_vm/README.md

 Under this grouping the VM parameters can be applied for all VMs that would be created from this object (for example all VMs built from a specific template) and/or override this and define the VM parameters under each individual VM.

 OVF does not allow any of the hardware parameters to be change except for HDD provisioning type (*prov_type*), *thin* or *thick*./
 OVF doesn't have the *port_grp* dictionary, instead *network* is a dictionary of dictionaries *{vnic_name: port-group}* with the *vnic_name* matching that within the OVF.
-The network dictionary can be defined under *type* or *VM*, if defined in both the dictonaries are merged and if are any conflicting dictionaries the VM value is used.
+The network dictionary can be defined under *type* or *VM*, if defined in both the dictionaries are merged and if are any conflicting dictionaries the VM value is used.

 | Object  | Key | Mandatory | Information |
 |---------|-----|-----------|-------------|